 The biology of heredity and kinship

-This new course in Villanova’s MSE program will tackle these exciting questions.
+This MSE course (new in S20) will tackle these exciting questions.
 It will provide an introduction to conceptual and factual foundations of genetics and associated areas of biology through focus on genealogy and human family trees.

 Lectures will cover principles about the genetic basis of heredity, including DNA and its replication; meiosis and Mendelian genetics; and inheritance of genetic traits, including hereditary diseases.
 Lectures will additionally address broader applications of information about genetic variation and kinship within conservation biology and behavioral ecology.